Wilfrid Van Wyck: Career

 Wilfrid Van Wyck was also a partner in Rimington Van Wyck Ltd, a London record store and publisher at 42–43 Cranbourn Street, Leicester Square, London.
 He retired in 1970.
 His agency was purchased by London Management, part of the Grade Organisation.

-Annabelle Whitestone, a former secretary who worked for Van Wyck in the late 1960s, described him as a "difficult man" who was "very possessive about his artists."
+Annabelle Whitestone, who worked for Van Wyck in the late 1960s, described him as a "difficult man" who was "very possessive about his artists."